signalogic/SigSRF_SDK/mediaTest_readme.md

 | 0-9 | Set the current packet/media thread index |
 | +, - | Change the current application thread index |

 The thread index commands do not change the current display until a subsequent 'd' or 't' command happens.
+All commands happen in real-time, without pausing processing (except for the Pause command).
 All key input is case-insensitive.

 Below is a screencap showing 'd' key debug display.